How to get mold off antique wood furniture

 • Wood Conditioners: After cleaning, apply conditioners to restore moisture and shine to the surface.

-See also How to revitalize leather furniture
+See also How to repaint wrought iron patio furniture

 Optional Supplies